glozow/bitcoin-notes/coinselection.md

 **How it works in detail**

+Given that Target means amount to be spent, UTXO means Unspent Transaction Output

 1. If any of your UTXO matches the Target it will be used.
 2. If the "sum of all your UTXO smaller than the Target" happens to match the Target, they will be used.
 (This is the case if you sweep a complete wallet.)
 3. If the "sum of all your UTXO smaller than the Target" doesn't surpass the target, the smallest UTXO greater than your Target will be used.